Polimec (PLMC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Polimec Historical Price

-According to the latest data gathered on Polimec live price page, the current price of Polimec is 0.0014USD.
-The circulating supply of Polimec(PLMC) is 0.00 PLMC , giving it a market capitalization of $0.00.
+According to the latest data gathered on Polimec live price page, the current price of Polimec is 0.00129978USD.
+The circulating supply of Polimec(PLMC) is 63.67M PLMC , giving it a market capitalization of $82.75K.

 How Does Polimec (PLMC) Price Prediction Module Work?